jessicamalow/BLE_Car_IOS_App/README.md

 ## Description
-The Bluetooth Car IOS App is an app that allows users with IOS 12.4 and higher to connect through Bluetooth Low Energy (BLE)to an ESP32 in order to send commands to prompt movement of a ESP32 car with a custom JoyStick controller button, to
+The Bluetooth Low Energy Car IOS App is an app that allows users with IOS 12.4 and higher to connect through Bluetooth Low Energy (BLE)to an ESP32 in order to send commands to prompt movement of a ESP32 car with a custom JoyStick controller button, to